 Our best-selling sightseeing experience.
-This city tour takes place in downtown Athens with a visit at the Acropolis citadel and the Acropolis museum.
+This city tour takes place in downtown Athens with a visit to the Acropolis citadel and the Acropolis museum.

 At the top of the Acropolis lies the Parthenon, a former temple dedicated to the goddess Athena, whom the citizens of Athens considered as their protector.
 The Parthenon is an octastyle Doric temple with Ionic architectural features.
 The construction of the Parthenon began in 447 BC and was completed in 432 BC.
 The Parthenon was built primarily by men who knew how to work marble.
 These quarrymen had exceptional skills and were able to cut the blocks of marble to very specific measurements.

-In 1975 the Greek government started a concerted effort to restore the Parthenon and the Acropolis structures after facing severe damage during various historical periods, especially during the 18th and 19th century.
+In 1975 the Greek government started a concerted effort to restore the Parthenon and the Acropolis structures after facing severe damage during various historical periods, especially during the 18th and 19th centuries.